-- 2. All field and supervisory personnel shall be trained in SEMS, Incident Command and the OES Region IV or other AGENCY approved plan as it relates to provision of emergency and disaster care. - 3.
-At the scene of an emergency or disaster, PROVIDER shall follow the direction of the Incident Commander or the direction of the Unified Command except as provided in H&SC section 1798.6(a).
+- 2. All field and supervisory personnel shall be trained in SEMS, Incident Command, applicable local and/or regional plans, or other AGENCY approved plans as it relates to provision of emergency and disaster care. - 3.
+At the scene of an emergency or disaster, PROVIDER shall follow the direction of the Incident Commander or Unified Command except as provided in H&SC section 1798.6(a).
 This includes but is not limited to following directions pertaining to requesting additional resources. - 4.
-PROVIDER shall respond, within PROVIDER'S capability, to any major emergency or disaster that may take place within COUNTY or adjacent counties within the Sierra-Sacramento Valley EMS region, when requested by DIRECTOR or duly authorized designee or by a 9-1-1 communications center in accordance with an approved Disaster Plan. - 5.
+PROVIDER shall respond, within PROVIDER'S capability, to any major emergency or disaster that may take place within COUNTY or adjacent counties within the AGENCY's region, when requested by the AGENCY DIRECTOR or duly authorized designee or by a 9-1-1 communications center in accordance with an approved Disaster Plan. - 5.
 PROVIDER shall immediately notify AGENCY by phone or text message of any major incident or event that may impact its ability to render services under AGREEMENT.

-G. Rules and Regulations
+F. Rules and Regulations

-PROVIDER agrees to adhere to all applicable federal, state or local laws, which exist now or in the future, related to the emergency medical services industry and services provided under this AGREEMENT including, but not limited to, the following:
+PROVIDER agrees to adhere to all applicable federal, state or local laws, that exist now or in the future, related to the emergency medical services industry and services provided under this AGREEMENT including, but not limited to, the following:

-1. The Sierra-Sacramento Valley EMS Agency Policy Manual.
+1. The Sierra-Sacramento Valley EMS Agency Policy/Protocol Manual.